Upsylon/Real-estate-prediction/Readme.md

 ## Methodology

-Given one or multiple cities of interest, we provide a function that allows the user to webscrap all housings currently available on immoscout24.ch.
+Given one or multiple cities of interest, we provide a function that allows the user to **webscrap** all housings currently available on immoscout24.ch.
 For given cities, on can retrieve the housings available for renting on this website, their characteristics and addresses.
-Based on the prices observed on the market according to the characteristics of the housings, a prediction model can be built to predict the "real prices" at which the housings are estimated.
+Based on the prices observed on the market according to the characteristics of the housings, a **Machine Learning prediction model** is built to estimate the market prices of the different housings.
 Finally, one can use an interactive *ShinyApp* to visualize all the housings on a map, filter the data according to some criterion, and even see  which housings are over-estimated or under-estimated.

 ## Main references